What is Live Ajax Search and How to Add It to Your WordPress Website

 Visitors should never get lost on your website.
 Getting from any page or post or product to another should be intuitive and easy.
 Planning and optimizing navigation can help with anything from reducing your website’s bounce rates, to increasing your sales.
 And creating good menus aren’t the only things you should do to improve your website navigation.

 Search is an incredibly important component of your website navigability.
 The bigger your website, the more crucial search becomes, and since WordPress’ native search isn’t that exciting, people are adding all kinds of things such as Google search or custom search bar.
-Adding Ajax live search is another way to improve user experience and website navigation.
+In addition to customizing your search results page, adding Ajax live search is another way to improve user experience and website navigation.

 In this article, we’ll show you: